 - First-time group applicants with accepted presentation session or research abstract

 - Returning group applicants that have not been funded within the past 2 years.

 In addition to the application all applicants must submit the following:

-- An accepted abstract notification can be emailed after award notification or included with the advisor’s letter in one file upload, and;
+- An accepted abstract notification can be emailed after award notification or included with the adviser’s letter in one file upload, and;

-- A letter, from the students’ academic advisor, that releases applicant from attendance for the requested time-frame and indicates the vitality of the student’s participation in the conference.
-If the advisor prefers to email the letter directly, have it submitted to email@example.com and upload a Word document indicating this as you cannot submit without an uploaded document, and;
+- A letter, from the students’ academic adviser, that releases applicant from attendance for the requested time-frame and indicates the vitality of the student’s participation in the conference.
+If the adviser prefers to email the letter directly, have it submitted to firstname.lastname@example.org and upload a Word document indicating this as you cannot submit without an uploaded document, and;

 - A conference report and print quality pictures for publication, which will be requested from AIGC following the conference.

 Click here to apply NOTE – Applications submitted will be retained for program justification; however, the application may change in August 2014.
 We will notify you when applications are being accepted.

 For more information about this program or to support the student conference travel fund, please contact